 What type of food is served at camp?

-Camp serves food that has traditionally been popular with majority of girls of all age’s summer after summer.
-Grilled cheese, tacos, pizza, lasagna, salad bar and more!
-Camp offers nutritious meals and snacks.
-Vegetarians, gluten free and other alternative dietary needs can be accommodated at camp by contacting us prior to your girl’s session.
+Camp serves food that has traditionally been popular with majority of girls of all ages, summer after summer.
+We feature grilled cheese, tacos, pizza, lasagna, salad bar, and more.
+Camp offers nutritious meals and snacks to power girls on the go!
+We will do our best to accommodate vegetarian, gluten free, and other special dietary needs with advance notice.
+Please indicate dietary needs on your girl's health history form and contact the camp director prior to your girl’s session.

 What are the living areas like?